dills003/Lane-Finding-Project-1/P1/WriteUp.md

   2. There isn't any error handling built in.
 If I get slopes that don't fall into my range, I simply do not draw the line.
 You can see this in my videos as the line flickers.
   3. Not dynamic.
 If the screen size changes or lane position in the camera changes drastically, the program will suffer greatly.
   4. View the 'Extra' video.
   5. Poor coding.
 I have 'magic values', poor names, and all sorts of things that need to be cleaned up.
-I am coming from the PLC land and, wow!
-I am rusty.
+I am coming from the PLC land and, what I do looks not so hot.
+  6. My inexperience with what CV and Python offer are probably killing me.
+I know that there are better and easier ways to do what I am doing.

 ###3.
 Suggest possible improvements to your pipeline
 The possible improvements would be to fix all of the shortcomings above.
 The left/right lane draw function needs to be entirely re-thought to allow for curves to be drawn well.
 Using slopes that are positive and negative and then assigning them a left or right is not good enough.
 I think I need to look at the left and right sides of the lane separately by doing two masks instead of one and then go from there.
 CV and Python do so much, that was unexpected.
 I need to also get better with the parameters for Canny and Hough.
 I plan on finding a 'tuning' guide.